PKWA Law’s Fixed Fees for a Plead Guilty case – $4,000

 After the charge is read and explained to you, you will be asked how you wish to plead to the charge.
 You can choose to (i) plead guilty (i.e. admit to the charge); or (ii) claim trial (i.e. you do not admit to the charge).
 It would be best if you didn’t admit to the charge until you have consulted a lawyer.

 During the first hearing, it is normal to ask for an adjournment

 If you are unable to decide whether to plead guilty or claim trial, or you wish to consult or be represented by a lawyer, you can request for a short adjournment.

 When in doubt, always consult a lawyer.
 You may be required to furnish Court bail during the adjournment.
 Bail may or may not be granted, depending on the nature of the charge and the circumstances of your case.

 If you plead guilty to the charge, you must admit fully to the offence.
-You must also understand the nature and the consequences of your plea i.e. you must be aware of the minimum and maximum punishments you face under the charge and be prepared to accept whatever punishment the Court may give.
+You must also understand the nature and the consequences of your plea, i.e. you must be aware of the minimum and maximum punishments you face under the charge and be prepared to accept whatever punishment the court may give.

 The Prosecuting Officer will read out the Statement of Facts relating to the charge to you.
-If you do not agree with what is stated in the Statement of Facts, you must tell the Court.
+If you disagree with what is stated in the Statement of Facts, you must tell the Court.
 The Court will ask you whether you disagree with the Statement of Facts totally or in part.
 If you disagree with the Statement of Facts on important issues, the Court will not accept your plea of guilt and will direct you to claim trial to the charge.

-If you agree fully to the Statement of Facts, the Court will record your plea upon such admission and convict you.
+If you agree to the Statement of Facts, the Court will record your plea upon such admission and convict you.